MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 >- To prevent loss of data before you publish or refresh, save your workbook periodically.

 1. From the web portal or Visual Studio, create the work item query that contains the work items you want to update.
-For details, see [Create and save managed queries with the query editor](../../queries/using-queries.md).
+For more information, see [Create and save managed queries with the query editor](../../queries/using-queries.md).

 3. Open Excel and connect to your Azure Boards project.
 Use one of the four methods provided in [Connect Azure DevOps project to Excel](track-work.md#excel).